 Does Workers’ Comp Cover Long-Term Health Conditions Caused by the Job?

-North Carolina workers’ compensation law may provide coverage for people who have suffered a long-term health condition as a result of their work.
+North Carolina workers’ comp law may provide coverage for people who have suffered a long-term health condition as a result of their work.
 Qualifying conditions can be caused by an injury that resulted from the job or exposure to harmful chemicals or conditions on the job.

 The law determining whether a person is entitled to workers’ compensation benefits for a health condition believed to be caused by working is fairly complex.
 Essentially, you must show that your work caused the specific condition and that your job placed you at a higher risk for that condition than the general population.